 As a child, she had heard stories of elves who lived in the woods.
+She had once asked her mother what they looked like.

 “Why are you here,” the man repeated, a bit less sternly.

 She gathered her wits about her.
 There would be an easy way to resolve his suspicions towards her.
 In that case, she was not afraid to admit her fear.
-“I mean not to disturb you, sir.
+“I do not mean to disturb you, sir.
 But I am a stranger in these parts and there is something following me on the road that apparently killed a pack of wild dogs or wolves near the bridge.”

 The man shifted slightly at the mention of the animals.
 He directed his attention away from her and to the gate.

 The man looked back at her for a moment, before adjusting his cloak about him.
 She could tell he did not rather like her intrusion, but he was certain to see the truth of her reasons why shortly.
-She continued, “If you might aide me and perhaps allow me the use of a lantern—“
+“If you might aide me and perhaps allow me the use of a lantern—”

 He frowned at the mention of a lantern, but returned his attention to the gate.
 “Wait here,” he ordered before turning quickly up the path towards the gate.